bernardo-mcosta/a3-data-engineering-hackathon/README.md

 ---
 ## English
-This is a data engineering challenge where the task is to implement a data extraction, transformation, and provisioning pipeline.
+This is a data engineering challenge promoted by A3Data where the task is to implement a data extraction, transformation, and provisioning pipeline.
 The data source consists of an open database from the Brazilian Federal Revenue Service known as "Cadastro Nacional da Pessoa Jurídica" (CNPJ).
 The ultimate goal is to visually answer the following questions:

 1. Number of active industries per month/year between 2010 - 2021, categorized as MEI or Simples, in each Brazilian municipality.
 2. Number of closed businesses per month/year between 2010 - 2021, categorized as MEI or Simples, in each Brazilian municipality.